FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 For example, an upload is a collection of entries, an entry corresponding to an archive, a user group is a collection of users, each user may be the owner of several uploads, etc.

-Thus, it is natural to link these data structures together via **special tokens**.
+Thus, it is natural to link these data structures together via **special tokens**, acting as edges of a graph containing the NOMAD data structures as nodes.
-The following schematic illustrates various NOMAD data structures with the special tokens defining links between them.
+The following schematic illustrates this graph structure:

 ![NOMAD graph](./images/graph.svg)